People

 Sasha Handley

-Sasha profile photoSasha Handley is Professor of Early Modern History at The University of Manchester and is the Principal Investigator on the ‘Sleeping well in the Early Modern World’ project.
+Sasha profile photoSasha Handley is Professor of Early Modern History at The University of Manchester and was the Principal Investigator on the ‘Sleeping well in the Early Modern World’ project.

 Sasha’s research explores ideas, practices, environments, and objects relating to sleep in the early modern period, and she is an expert on material culture methodologies, women’s history, and histories of everyday life in the period.